the-human-colossus-foundation/microledger-spec/microledger.md

 The underlying difference between Event Sourcing and Blockchain is how the latter utilizes cryptography to ensure end-verifiability and in particular the authenticity of all the blocks since genesis block.
 Event Sourcing does not have such characteristic.
 Blockchain is even more as it is considered a distributed, globally ordered ledger with high resistance to Byzantine generals problem.
 This is, however, not for free.
 Due to the nature how they operate or upon what rules, they are not fast beasts.

 In this document we propose a concept of Microledger, so a creature that lies somewhere in between of Event Sourcing and Blockchain.
-It is essentially a blend of these two, so an immutable, append only and end-verifiable evidence of state changes that does not require global ordering or consistency, or in particular a peer to peer network to operate, because it is micro.
+It is essentially a blend of these two, so an immutable, append only and end-verifiable evidence of state changes that does not require global ordering or consistency, or in particular a peer to peer network to operate, because it is solely a cryptographically bound evidence of events.
 Whoever has a copy of Microledger instance is able to verify the authenticity on his own and eventally verify the veracity.
+Eventually, because it is assumed that controlling identifiers resolution is time consuming operation and may depend on other infrastructure that is not ie. highly available.

-Only the sole owner of the instance, so the Custodian, may append new block.
-The ownership over the instance is transferrable so various Custodians may add their blocks to the chain.
+Microledgers consist of blocks, which include Seals that act as abstract data container under the form of cryptographic digests.
+Block also includes Controlling Identifiers, where control authority over the block is defined.
+Only the sole owner of the block, so the Custodian(s), may anchor new block.
+It is possible Controlling Identifiers are empty and in this case anyone may anchor new block to the chain.

 ### Overview
 *This section is non-normative.*